jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/07 Import/import.md

   import_playbook: databases.yml
 ```
 Note: The plays and tasks in each playbook listed will be run in the order they are listed.
 If they need to executed based on API call, schedule, etc..  then Ansible Tower is the answer.

+Include and import statements are very similar, however the Ansible executor engine treats them very differently.

+All import* statements are pre-processed at the time playbooks are parsed.

+All include* statements are processed as they are encountered during the execution of the playbook.

 > for further info: https://docs.ansible.com/ansible/2.9/user_guide/playbooks_reuse_includes.html